open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2020-06-12 Notes of the Technical Committee Meeting

+Attendees: D. Cundiff (Chair), J. Larson, N. Myers, M. Brinas-Dobrowski, M.Frazzini, J.Iwasz, M. Saul, P. Bentsen, S. Baul, M. Lens-Fitzgerald, J. Maas, L. Lin, K. Dank, J. Stine, A.Dalloul, J.Crabb, S.Nicholas, S.Prayaga, V.Tai, N.Latwis, A.Lee

+The meeting was brought to order at 8:32 CDT (US).

+### Antitrust statement – Jon Stine

+### Organizational updates and introductions/questions – Jon Stine
+* Jon shared that the OVN is now a funded, legal entity.
+A directed fund of The Linux Foundation
+* The OVN Steering committee held first meeting on 6/1/20 and approved the OVN Chair, Tech Advisory Chair and the OVN initial budget
+* Microsoft has joined Ali Dalloul attending Tech Comm meeting today.
+Wegman’s has signed on as a sponsor as well
+* Jon shared the OVN organizational structure slide and slide covering how OVN committees and communities work together.
+Discussed that public safety should be added to the communities slide

+### Website development work and volunteers – Dan Cundiff
+* OVN website created about a year ago [https://openvoicenetwork.org/]
+* Need volunteers to work on the OVN website and would prefer to have it done by the OVN community vs external resources
+* Need to post artifacts (charters, whitepapers, etc.)
+* Site leverages Hugo website, jamstack site, uses a template that allows for flexibility.
+Hosting provider is Netlify.
+For those that want to edit, use Netlify CMS
+* Nicholas Myers & Mike Frazzini volunteered.
+**ACTION:**  Jon will setup some time with he and Dan
+* If others want to volunteer, please post in the OVN Technical Committee slack channel

+### Forming, running, operating working groups for activities
+* Activity is defined as a body of work that we need to work on and we need to form working groups to complete
+* We need to organize working groups, discuss how they will work and decide which activities we should work on first
+* The list of activities should map back to the Master Plan.
+If they do not, then should be brought back to the Tech Comm meeting for discussion on priority and updates to the Master Plan accordingly
+* Some of the items in the current activity list do not tie back to the Master Plan
+Discussion:
+* A.Dalloul –timelines and priorities would be helpful so supportive of the discussion
+* S. Baul  –regular review of the Master Plan document would be helpful for new joiners and to foster continued alignment.
+Team agreed that this would be helpful and will ensure happens.
+**ACTION:**  Setup review sessions – Jon & Dan
+* Dan walked through the docs repo in Git
+  * Technical Master Plan –North star, charter doc in markdown.
+Teams should do pull requests against this master plan
+  * Proposed Activities list –point in time artifact that contains the list of activities that have been brought up for us to work on.
+Ideally, these activities tie to the Master Plan.
+We will need to create an additional roadmap artifact that takes what is in the Master Plan and says the order and likely when the artifacts will be completed
+  * Ways of working doc explains how our working groups will do activities.
+Document is in progress and not yet complete
+* Activities list formed from discussions in Tech Comm meetings and from communities
+Discussion:
+* P. Bentsen –roadmap document will help to define interdependencies between working groups that would be helpful
+* A. Dalloul – Some of the areas are horizontal in nature and others are specific and some regulated.
+As we think about the intersection of these, it will be important to have a level of prioritization as we cannot go after everything while the Master Plan is being further developed.
+Perhaps a matrix for priorities and sequencing will be helpful
+* J.Larson – at the next developer community group meeting, they will be adding additional activities and will take a run at prioritization via a voting process.
+Then the priority list can be vetted against the Master Plan document.
+This can be brought back to the next Technical Committee meeting (6/26/20).
+* J.Stine – also can factor in whether an activity is horizontal or vertical as input to the priority
+* D.Cundiff - We can prioritize and sequence the work an do it in that order.
+Or we can allow additional, more periphery activities to be completed and submitted to the OVN
+* J.Larson - 2 classes of activities –foundational and exploratory/community driven/pioneering.
+Emphasis needs to be on foundational but exploratory/community/pioneering driven will help attract new members, provide new ideas and allow to address fast changing space
+* General discussion was supportive of the 2 class method of foundational and exploratory with the emphasis on foundational **ACTION:**  Dan, Jon and Jim Larson to ID the activities as foundational or exploratory

+#### Forming & Running of the working groups:
+* Working group is a collection of people working on a activity or activities
+* Working groups can come and go and some are permanent pending the activity that they are assigned (ex.
+VRS)
+* Address things like:  Slack Channel, release process, meeting cadence and notes, artifact publication process
+* The “how we work” may vary slightly from working group to working group (some things need to be consistent and others can vary)
+* Discussion:  Team is supportive of a simple process and healthy for the success of the working group.
+Roles & responsibilities and general operating agreement
+* Maarten Lens-FitzGerald, Samrat Baul and Jon Stine volunteered to create a proposal.
+Jon will include non-regulatory requirements like anti-trust, notes and recording (for audit trail).
+**ACTION:**  Maarten, Samrat and Jon create proposal

+Discussion on the Master Plan and missing components.
+Team reiterated that PRs should be done against the Master Plan for this.
+Discussed that PRs are new to some.
+Discussed the reasons for git: version control, change tracking, transparency and common tech use.
+**ACTION:**  Jon will setup a session on git, PRs, etc.

+### Follow-up from 2020-05-29 meeting – outstanding issues – Dan Cundiff or Kristi Dank
+* Will create a backlog grooming process outside of the Tech Comm meetings so that we can focus on priority items in the Tech Comm meetings.
+**ACTION:** Dan & Kristi create process
+* Discussed why using git project board for tracking activities.
+Simple views to allow quick tracking of issues and transparency (work that needs to be done).

+### Next Meeting:
+* Review activity priorities
+* Propose working groups for top priority activities

 # 2020-05-29 Notes of the Technical Committee Meeting

 Attendees: D. Cundiff (Chair), J. Larson, N. Myers, M. Brinas-Dobrowski, M.Frazzini, J.Iwasz, M. Buck, M. Saul, P. Bentsen, S. Baul, W. Angerer, M. Lens-Fitzgerald, J. Maas, L. Lin, K. Dank, J. Stine, B. Czechowicz, V.Tai, J. Eisenzopf, A. Weidauer